Why Does My Scalp Itch a Day After Washing It?

 Use a Dry Shampoo

-Also, use a talc-free dry shampoo to gently absorb oil, perspiration and odors on the scalp and hair between shampoos.
+Also, use a cruelty-free dry shampoo to gently absorb oil, perspiration and odors on the scalp and hair between shampoos.
 Occasionally skipping a shampoo treatment in favor of scalp-balancing dry shampoo might help improve a dry scalp condition.

 Don't Scratch or Pick